nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     1. Download the jar file and copy into an empty folder

-    1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar clinicbuddy.jar` command  Expected: Shows the GUI with a set of sample contacts.
+    1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar clinicbuddy.jar` command  Expected: Shows the GUI with a set of sample patients.
 The window size may not be optimum.

 1. Saving window preferences